 These two great financial institutions exist today as one acting as your preferred local financial institution alternative.
-The combined Credit Union serves members and employers nationwide and across the world with most members residing in Colorado within Boulder, Denver, Arvada, Estes Park, Louisville, Broomfield, Westminster, Firestone, Greenwood Village, Longmont, and many other surrounding local communities.
+The combined Credit Union serves members and employers nationwide and across the world with most members residing in Colorado within Boulder, Denver, Arvada, Estes Park, Louisville, Broomfield, Westminster, Firestone, Greenwood Village, Longmont, Castle Rock, Pueblo, and many other surrounding local communities.

 Below is the history detailing where these two long-standing and successful financial institutions came from…

 This History of Premier Members Federal Credit Union